The Deluxe Resorts at Walt Disney World

 Because those following these itineraries spend the plurality of their time in or near the Magic Kingdom, the monorail resorts come out on top, and then the Wilderness Lodge.

 Among these, the Polynesian is the most convenient, because it also has easy walking access to the Epcot monorail.
-The Contemporary is next for its unique walking path to the Magic Kingdom.
+The Contemporary and Grand Floridian are next for their walking paths to the Magic Kingdom.

 Returning visitors, especially those with older kids, will find the Epcot resorts–the Beach and Yacht Clubs, and the BoardWalk Inn–wonderfully convenient for their walking and boat access to both Epcot and Disney’s Hollywood Studios.